isomerpages/moe-queenstownsec/_quest-community/Quest Alumni Association.md

 and will continue to do so.
 He is a shining example of the School motto
 - Dare to Serve.</p>
 <h4><strong>Mr. LIM Song Joo Asst Hon Secretary (Class of 1981)</strong></h4>
-<p>(Class of 1981) Asst Hon Secretary Mr Song Joo (SJ Lim) has 30 years of
+<p>Mr Song Joo (SJ Lim) has 30 years of experience in the Technology and
-experience in the Technology and Financing sector.
+Financing sector.
 He held many functional and management roles across NMCs like GE Capital, Macquarie Bank, Hitachi, amongst others before running his own group of companies from 2012.</p>
 <p>As a serial entrepreneur, he led 3 investments to successful exits, and
 is currently invested in AI, Medtech, IT Services and Edutech start-ups.</p>
 <p>Since 2016, he has designed and run Entrepreneurship programs and collaboratively